 Lovely lychees and peach aromas sustained by the full and creamy palate.
 Pure Viognier expression.

-The grapes were manually harvested at full maturity after which they were meticulously sorted and pressed.
+The grapes were manually harvested at full maturity of 13 to14 degrees, they were then meticulously sorted and pressed.
 After a static temperature controlled must settling, the clear juice was fermented in 20 hectolitre oak vats, lasting approximately four to five weeks.
 The wine was matured on its fine lees in both oak barrels and vats.

 Pure peach and apricot aromas are lifted with hints of acacia flowers.
 Full and creamy with a distinctive mineral expression and a subtle Condrieu saline complexity supporting the ripe stone fruit flavours.
 This is a pure expression of a very fine Viognier.